wp-plugins/tracking-code-manager/readme.txt

 > <strong>Bug Reports</strong><br>
 > Feel free to reach us by email for any problem you have with our plugins.
-> Describe the steps to reproduce the bug and we will be happy to help!
+> Describe the steps to reproduce the bug and we will be happy to help!<br>
 > To report a bug use the form at http://intellywp.com/report-a-bug/

 [youtube https://www.youtube.com/watch?v=shJG7Vf1nMg]